oskar0701/Drone-control-system-for-users-with-extended-requirements/README.md

 ![schemat](https://github.com/oskar0701/Drone-control-system-using-gyro-and-micro-speech-model/assets/117591871/7119259e-32fd-4274-ad60-23505d97c64e)

-To embed electronic components, you can use the control platform project.
+To embed electronic components, you can use the 3D printed control platform project.
 The files are located in the prints folder.

 **ESP SIDE**